rwxrob/zet/docs/2068/README.md

 # Best airflow fan setup for indoor (Zwift) cycling with table

 25 kph produces roughly 7000 cfm.
 That's why you build up salt on your t-shirt instead of sweat when cycling outside.
-I had my Prana yoga pants, DZR leather shoes, a t-shirt, and a short-sleeve Dickies shirt with a Patagonia messenger bake and streaming rig and I hardly had any sweat built up on the Critical Mass ride and the urban, crit-like loops I did after that.
+I had my Prana yoga pants, DZR leather shoes, a t-shirt, and a short-sleeve Dickies shirt with a Patagonia messenger bag and streaming rig and I hardly had any sweat built up on the Critical Mass ride and the urban, crit-like loops I did after that.
 I was blown away by how wonderful the wind felt on the descents evaporating all my sweat in one small descent.
 That just does *not* happen indoors with Zwift.

 Then I read about "cardiac drift" and how your body freaks out when it cannot cool you off producing more and more sweat until you are completely dehydrated.
 I did not realize it, but this is exactly what has been happening on my Zwift rides with a cheap 20 cfm desk fan and t-shirt.
 Even without the t-shirt, that fan still cannot keep up with the sweat I am putting out, pruning my hands and soaking every towel I have.
 But towels are *not* the answer.